-Chapter 8, Scanning Lateral Spine: discusses the scan procedure to estimate bone mineral in the lumbar spine using a lateral projection.
+Chapter 10, Scanning Lateral Spine: discusses the scan procedure to estimate bone mineral in the lumbar spine using a lateral projection.
 The chapter starts out with the scan specifications.
 Tips on maintaining high quality scans are given next.
 General patient scanning cautions are given.
 Next are the actual scan procedures, beginning with the checklist, patient information update, patient positioning procedures, marking the scan region, and starting the actual Measure scan.
 Scan Analysis and Results are discussed at the end, along with instructions on generating and printing a Report.

-Chapter 9, Scanning Whole Body: this option quantifies bone mineral for a subject's entire body.
+Chapter 5, Scanning Whole Body: this option quantifies bone mineral for a subject's entire body.
 The chapter starts out with the scan specifications.
 Tips on maintaining high quality scans are given next.
 General patient scanning cautions are given.
 Next are the actual scan procedures, beginning with the checklist, patient information update, patient positioning procedures, marking the scan region, and starting the actual Measure scan.
+Scan Analysis and Results are discussed at the end, along with instructions on generating and printing a Report.